 There are car seat safety laws in every state, and they vary state to state.
 You can find your state’s child safety laws here.

-The easiest way to find out about recalls is to register your seat by mailing in the registration card it comes with to the manufacturer.
+The easiest way to find out about recalls is to register your car seat by mailing in the registration card it comes with to the manufacturer.
 You can also do this online without mailing anything in.
 The instructions for this will be on the seat’s label.
 Once your seat is registered, the manufacturer will contact you if there’s a recall and provide instructions for what to do about it.
 You may also sign up with NHTSA to register your car seat and receive email alerts about car seat and booster seat recalls from NHTSA.

 While it’s not recommended, if you know who owned and used the car seat, you can confirm with them that the car seat hasn’t been modified, recalled or in a crash.
 Obtaining a used car seat without knowing its history can expose your child to unnecessary risks.
 Using a new, highly-rated car seat is the best possible way to maximize your child’s travel safety.